Pedro Rubén Décima: Professional career

 Decima turned pro in 1984 and captured the WBC super bantamweight title with an upset TKO win over Paul Banke in 1990, a fight in which Banke was knocked down three times in the 4th round.
-He lost the belt in his first defense to Kiyoshi Hatanaka in 1991 and retired in 1993.
+He lost the belt in his first defense to Kiyoshi Hatanaka in 1991.
+He would go on to suffer another defeat a year later against contender Rudy Zavala, and would end up retiring in 1993.

 At his age, he works as a public boxer trainer in Buenos Aires, Argentina.